lyteword/chspurgeon-tod/volume-7/psalm-149.md

 (c) *In what respects* the Lord takes pleasure in his people.
 First: the Lord takes pleasure in them, inasmuch as he delights in *the exercise of their graces towards him.* They all believe in him, and have faith in his word and promises; they rely on his truth and power; they hope in his mercy; they fear his displeasure; they love his person and name.
 Secondly: the Lord hath pleasure in *the services* of his people.
 It is true, that they can do but little for him, and that little is nothing worth.
 At the best they can but render to him of his own again.
 But he regards their services, not with an eye to their intrinsic value in themselves, but for the sake of the willing mind from which they flow.
 He takes pleasure in their poor attempts to please him, because they are attempts.
 He weighs not the worth or merit of the action, but the principle and motive from which it springs.
 Thirdly: the Lord hath pleasure in the *prosperity* of his people.
 His name is love; his nature is goodness; and can we doubt but that he loves to see his people happy?
 Nay, we are expressly told that "he rejoiceth over them with joy"; that "he rejoiceth over them to do them good."
 Even in those dispensations which in themselves are grievous and painful he is seeking their good, and in the end promoting their happiness.
 What consolations do these reflections furnish to the *meek* and suffering servants of the Lord!

-2\.Let us now consider *the LORD'S gracious designs* concerning his people: *He will beautify them with salvation.* He designs not only to save, but to adorn and honour his people.
+2\.
+Let us now consider *the LORD'S gracious designs* concerning his people: *He will beautify them with salvation.* He designs not only to save, but to adorn and honour his people.
 Those "whom he justifies, them he also glorifies."
 He "will *beautify* them with salvation"; a promise relating both to the present life and to the future one.

 (a) *To the present life.* It is the purpose of God to beautify his people with salvation in this world.
 There are many passages in the Scripture which intimate this purpose, and lead us to this view of the happy effects of religion, even in the present life.
 When the prodigal returned home to his father's house, contrite, penitent, and reformed, he was not only received with kindness, assured of forgiveness, and welcomed as a son, but he was adorned and beautified (Lu 15:22).
 So in the forty-fifth Psalm, the church, the bride of Christ, is thus described: "The king's daughter is all glorious within: her clothing is of wrought gold.
 She shall be brought unto the king in raiment of needlework."
 "So shall he greatly desire thy *beauty."* See also Eph 5:25-27.
 But what is the glory, the beauty, which is here meant in these passages, with which Christ will adorn and beautify his people?
 It is "the beauty of holiness."
 We have already seen that the meek and quiet spirit by which the Christian is distinguished is an "ornament" to him; and we read in another place that he is "adorned" with good works.
 It is the great object of the gospel to sanctify all who embrace it, to restore them to the image of God which they have lost through sin.